-Shell is already the world's leading LNG company and it would get BG's capacity in LNG logistics - complex infrastructure that includes terminals, pipelines, specialised tankers, rigs, super coolers, regasification facilities and storage points.
+Shell is already the world's leading LNG company and it would get BG's capacity in LNG logistics - complex infrastructure that includes terminals, pipelines, specialized tankers, rigs, super coolers, regasification facilities and storage points.

 "We are seeing a gasification of energy demand.
-Shell clearly recognise this," said Richard Gorry, director at JBC Energy Asia.
+Shell clearly recognize this," said Richard Gorry, director at JBC Energy Asia.
 "That said, Shell is still taking a big gamble because if the price of oil and gas doesn't go back up (in the next 24 months), I would imagine this might put them in a difficult position in terms of cash flow."

 BOOST TO RESERVES

 Shell said on Wednesday the deal would boost its proven oil and gas reserves by 25 percent.

 Stitched together by Shell CEO Ben van Beurden and BG Chairman Andrew Gould, the tie-up follows a halving of oil prices since last June, putting a premium on access to proven assets rather than costly exploration.
 Record low interest rates have made it easy to raise cheap funding for big deals.

 "We have been scanning quite a few opportunities, with BG always being at the top of the list of the prospects to combine with," Van Beurden told a conference call.
 "We have two very strong portfolios combining globally in deep water and integrated gas".